WesTyler/side-project/README.md

-# My daughter is 27 days old.
+# My daughter is 4 weeks old.